Does Your Dog Care Where You Live?

 Bonarrigo wants pet parents to know there’s no one-size-fits-all approach to caring for a dog.
 “A healthy, happy, fulfilled dog isn’t about checking off a long list,” she says.
 “It’s about noticing how your individual pet responds to their routine and environment.”

 Scout and I share a measly 70-square-feet with my partner.
 Our reality doesn’t feel like “three creatures crammed into one small space,” though, because we prioritize opportunities to get out and explore.
 (Living in a van creates oodles of those chances.)
-Although I’m pretty confident my dog would rank her favorite homes as van first, then house, followed by various apartments, she’s never gotten the majority of her enrichment on our own property.
+Although I’m pretty confident my dog would rank her favorite homes as van first, then house, followed by various apartments, she gets the majority of her enrichment outside of where we live.

 McLean agrees that your apartment or house shouldn’t be the only space your dog explores.
 “Dogs are hardwired to explore and take in new sensory experiences,” she says, citing novelty as one key for a healthy, happy pet.
 “Lack of routine is the best thing for dogs and the worst thing for humans.
 I try to rotate the parks I go to with my dogs.
 If there’s a different walking route you can take, or ways to change up the games you play, that’s my cheat code to activate curiosity anywhere you live.”

-“Since adopting a new puppy, we’ve made it a priority to socialize her to new situations and bring our older dog along, too,” says Palko.
+“Since adopting a new puppy, we’ve made it a priority to socialize her to new situations and bring our older dog along, too,” Palko says.
 “When we do this, they’re more tired at home and more focused outside.”

 If regular walks stress you out, you’re in good company.
 It’s easy to feel like “walking the dog” is a chore among the rest of our modern responsibilities.
-Check out this piece for alternate fulfillment ideasopens in new tab.
+Check this out for alternate fulfillment ideas.

 “I wish more people understood that mental stimulation is often more effective than hours and hours of exercise,” Solda told me.
 “If your dog still isn’t tired after a long walk, chances are they need something to satisfy them mentally.”

 Finally, don’t forget about that all-important decompression we touched on earlier.
-“Include plenty of sleep and downtime in your dog’s routine,” reminds Bonarrigo.
+“Include plenty of sleep and downtime in your dog’s routine,” Bonarrigo reminds.
 “Dogs need far more rest than most people realize.”

 Finding a veterinarianopens in new tab you trust with your dog’s health is worth the effort regardless of where you call home.
 “I’m a huge advocate for preventative care,” Solda says.
 She recommends a yearly exam with bloodwork — even if your pet seems healthy.
 “The right tests can find heart murmurs, masses, kidney or liver disease, and so many other issues before symptoms present.”